 Figure 5 shows the steel retrofit option.
 Four wide-flange beams support the floor slab, satisfying the deflection requirements.
 The beam supports consist of a pipe welded to the top flange at each end of the beam with a threaded inlet.
 The pipe extends above the beam through a core hole in the slab and a threaded rod connects the pipe to the supporting element for the beam.
 One end of the beam is supported by a bracket bolted to the wall 12 inches above the slab.
 The other side does not have a wall to support connection brackets, so a girder extends across the slab perpendicular to the beam for support.
-The girder is as long as the slab and will transfer the load through the slab into the existing guardrail between them.
-A $\frac{1}{4}$ inch plate is welded to the bottom of the channels and a one inch plate to the top of the channels.
+The girder is as long as the slab and will transfer the load through the slab into the existing abutments.
+The girder consists of back-to-back channels spaced three inches apart with the existing guardrail between them.
+A 1⁄4 inch plate is welded to the bottom of the channels and a one inch plate to the top of the channels.
 These members brace the channels together.
-The top plate has a $1^{-1}/{16}$ inch hole to accommodate the threaded rod and supports the pipe and beam.
+The top plate has a 1 $^{1}/{16}$ inch hole to accommodate the threaded rod and supports the pipe and beam.